fudge-py/fudge/docs/index.rst

     still supported but you'll want to write all new code in this pattern once you see how much easier it is.
   - Added :func:`fudge.Fake.expects_call` and :func:`fudge.Fake.is_callable`
+  - **Changed**: The tests are no longer maintained in Python 2.4 although Fudge probably still supports 2.4

 - 0.9.6